uw-biorobotics/IKBT/README.md

 # Current News

+## Dec 2021
+* Latex output has been refactored.
+New Latex procedure is simplified as follows:
+  1) run IKBT
+  2) cd LaTex
+  3) pdflatex ik_solutions_ROBOTNAME.tex

+* A new top-level is provided to do Forward Kinematics and Jacobian matrix only.
+  1) python fkOnly.py ROBOTNAME
+  2) cd LaTex
+  3) pdflatex fk_equations_ROBOTNAME.tex

 ## Nov 2021
 We've accumulated experience from many installations with the help of students in ECE 543 (University of Washington).
 One issue that came up is that with python 3.6.X